mengzhaoL/sensor-test/README.md

 Connect the instruments to PC via USB.\
 Check the VISA resource name in NI MAX.\
 Update the VISA resource names in the .py files if needed.\
-Call the testIO() function in python3 to check if your PC can talk to the instruments.\
+Check if your PC can talk to the instruments.\
-For example, in a python3 session:
+For example,
-> import Kei2400CControl\
-> smu=Kei2400CControl.keithley2400c()\
-> smu.testIO()
+> python3 Kei2400CControl.py
+should print out the identification information like KEITHLEY INSTRUMENTS...

 ### Perform a scan
-An I-V scan
+An I-V scan with a single source meter:
 > python3 scanIV.py

+(Note: Mac OS is not supported) An I-V scan with two source meters (Keithley 2410 as power supply and Keithley 2400 as current meter):
+> python3 scanIV2.py

-A C-V scan
+A C-V scan:
 > python3 scanCV.py

 ### Visualize the results